Noncollapsed degeneration of Einstein 4-manifolds II: Introduction

 \subsection{Acknowledgements}

 I would like to thank my PhD advisor, Olivier Biquard, for his constant support as well as his mathematical and writing advice.
 I would also like to thank Aaron Naber for inviting me to Northwestern University in Spring 2017, and for pointing out and discussing the issue addressed in Section 8.
+I would also like to thank Gilles Carron and Michael Singer for their comments and suggestions when reviewing this work as a part of my PhD thesis.
+I would finally like to thank Aude Genevay for her help with the graphics.